Revision history

 1. Open a published article in the Knowledge base portal.

-2. Click Edit in the top right of the editor.
+2. Click Edit on the top right of the editor.

-This action creates a new version and opens it as a draft in the text editor.
+A new version of the article is created and opened as a draft in the text editor.

 3. Update the article content.